rackerlabs/scantron/README.md

 ### Master `target_files` Folder

 * Place files with target IPs/hosts (fed to nmap `-iL` switch) in `master/target_files/`
-* `target_files` is an NFS share on master that the agent reads from through an SSH tunnel.
+* `target_files` is an NFS share on Master that the agent reads from through an SSH tunnel.

 ### Master `nmap_results` folder

 * nmap scan results from agents go here.
-* `master/nmap_results/` is an NFS share on master that the agent writes to through an SSH tunnel.
+* `master/nmap_results/` is an NFS share on Master that the agent writes to through an SSH tunnel.

 ### Master Troubleshooting